humanscape/react-native-play-services/README.md

 			- Google Play Services is outdated.
 			- Need to update at Play Store.
 		- `GooglePlayServicesStatus.INVALID`
-			- Google Play Services status is unknown.
+			- Unable to configure Google Play Services.

 - Functions
 	- `sync()`
 		- ```typescript
 			sync: (params: { onGmsDisabled?: () => {}, onGmsNeedUpdate?: () => {} }) => Promise<void>;
 			```
-		- Perform all of actions for keeping Google Play Services status up to date.
+		- Performs all actions for keeping Google Play Services status up to date.
-		- `onGmsDisabled` is not specified, it will execute `goToSettings()`.
+		- If `onGmsDisabled` is not specified, it will execute `goToSettings()`.
-		- `onGmsNeedUpdate` is not specified, it will execute `goToMarket()`.
+		- If `onGmsNeedUpdate` is not specified, it will execute `goToMarket()`.
 	- `checkPlayServicesStatus()`
 		- ```typescript
 			checkPlayServicesStatus: () => Promise<GooglePlayServicesStatus>;
 			```
-		- Check Google Play Services status, and return `GooglePlayServicesStatus`.
+		- Checks Google Play Services status, and return `GooglePlayServicesStatus`.
 	- `goToSetting()`
 		- ```typescript
 			goToSetting: () => Promise<void>;
 			```
-		- Go to app settings can enable Google Play Services.
+		- Opens Setting page to enable Google Play Services.
 	- `goToMarket()`
 		- ```typescript
 			goToMarket: () => Promise<void>;
 			```
-		- Open Play Store link can update Google Play Services.
+		- Opens Play Store link to update Google Play Services.